You are here

 Consultation: Draft standards for faecal microbiota transplant (FMT) products

-TGA is seeking comments from interested parties on proposed standards for faecal microbiota transplant (FMT) products in Australia.
+TGA sought comments from interested parties on proposed standards for faecal microbiota transplant (FMT) products in Australia.
 This is a new area of regulation for TGA from 2020.

 *Large file warning: Attempting to open large files over the Internet within the browser window may cause problems.
 It is strongly recommended you download this document to your own computer and open it from there.